jbollden/blog-bldn-se/content/post/how-to-conduct-a-workshop.md

 * [How to Conduct a Workshop](http://www.wikihow.com/Conduct-a-Workshop)
 * [A Coach's Guide to Facilitation](https://leanpub.com/facilitation) (book)

-[^n]: A search on Google for "workshop meaning", [https://www.google.se/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=workshop%20meaning](https://www.google.se/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=workshop%20meaning) (accessed 2016-02-10 16:01)
+[^1]: A search on Google for "workshop meaning", [https://www.google.se/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=workshop%20meaning](https://www.google.se/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=workshop%20meaning) (accessed 2016-02-10 16:01)
-[^n]: The suggestion of using voting in a workshop should not come from the facilitator, but rather from the participants.
+[^2]: The suggestion of using voting in a workshop should not come from the facilitator, but rather from the participants.
 This will usually happen when the normal discussion has hit a brick wall and there's no other way forward.